Photo2CAD: Automated 3D solid reconstruction from 2D drawings using OpenCV: Theoretical formulations

 \subsection{Contour detection}

-In this regard, the first step involves converting the image into a form where the features can be identified.
-While \texttt{edges} and \texttt{contours} are often used interchangeably in normal literature, they mean different thing in computer graphics.
-Edges are points whose values change significantly compared to their neighboring points.
-Thus, the concept of edges lies in a local range.
-In contrast, contours are closed curves that are obtained from edges and depicting a boundary of figures.
-A contour line indicates a curved line representing the boundary of the same values or the same intensities.
-Thus, a contour line is at the overall boundary of a figure.
-The contour calculated using OpenCV is a list of points consisting of the contour lines, and it is necessary to sort the contours by their area to draw the outer line of the 2D drawing.
-Thus, this starts with gray-scaling the image and re-arranging the contours.
+The first step involves transformation of the image into a format conducive for feature discernment.
+While \textit{edges} and \textit{contours} are often used in common literature, they carry distinct implications within computer graphics community.
+Edges pertain to points where values undergo substantial variations relative to neighbouring points, encapsulating a localised concept.
+In contrast, contours denote enclosed curves derived from edges, delineating the boundaries of figures.
+A contour line signifies a curved demarcation portraying regions of identical values or intensities, effectively representing the holistic figure boundary.
+The OpenCV-computed contour manifests as a point array encompassing these contour lines, necessitating the sorting of contours by their areas to delineate the outer periphery of the 2D depiction.
+This process is initiated through a grayscale conversion of the image followed by contour rearrangement.

-In order to extract features from the image, a bounding box is required.
-It is, thus, necessary to determine the center and extremum points of the contour.
-Once the image is grey-scaled and the contours have been extracted, the OpenCV function \texttt{cv2.moments()} can be used to extract a dictionary of all moment values calculated for the contour.
-In mechanics, the moment represents the product of force and distance.
-Alternatively, in computer vision, this represents the centroid of an image and represented by a weighted average of image pixel intensities and can be written ass
+In order to extract image features, a bounding box is indispensable.
+Consequently, it becomes imperative to ascertain the center and extreme points of the contour.
+After converting the image to grayscale and isolating the contours, the OpenCV function \texttt{cv2.moments()} proves instrumental in obtaining a comprehensive dictionary of moment values computed for the contour.
+In computer vision, the moment signifies the centroid of an image, denoted as a weighted average of pixel intensities.
+This can be succinctly expressed as